 The most prolific producer of content with the purpose of making Bitcoin and other cryptocurrencies accessible to the masses.

 The #1 public expert when it comes to United States cryptocurrency tax law.
-Super insightful and always open to questions.
+Insightful and always open to questions.

 There is no-one putting out more consistent, detailed, high-level research on cryptocurrencies.
 The content arm of the BitMEX exchange.